wormholer/KAP-manual/en/molap/streaming_cube.en.md

 # Streaming Cube

-Kylin v1.6 releases the scalable streaming cubing function, it leverages Hadoop to consume the data from Kafka to build the cube, you can check [this blog](http://kylin.apache.org/blog/2016/10/18/new-nrt-streaming/) for the high level design.
-This doc is a step by step tutorial, illustrating how to create and build a sample cube within KAP.

 ## Preparation

-To finish this tutorial, you need a Hadoop environment which has kylin v1.6.0 or above installed, and also have a Kafka (v0.10.0 or above) running; previous Kylin version has several issues, so please upgrade your Kylin instance at first.
+To finish this tutorial, you need a Hadoop environment which has kylin v1.6.0 (KAP V2.2.0) or above installed, and also have a Kafka (v0.10.0 or above) running; previous Kylin version has several issues, so please upgrade your Kylin instance at first.

 In this tutorial, we will use **Hortonworks HDP 2.2.4 Sandbox VM** + **Kafka v0.10.0(Scala 2.10)** as the environment.